marklee77/marklee77.github.io/source/_posts/2014-09-29-a-devops-approach-with-ansible-vagrant-and-docker.markdown

-The central thesis of my talk was that a modern devops approach, based in version-controlled configuration management implemented using industry-standard deployments tools and continuous integration and rolling updates is a must for creating robust distributed systems with lots of moving parts.
+The central thesis of my talk was that a modern devops approach, based in version-controlled configuration management implemented using industry-standard deployment tools and making use of continuous integration and rolling updates is a must for creating robust distributed systems with lots of moving parts.
 Interactive configuration of cloud systems and virtual machines leads to unreproducible, poorly documented, error-prone "brittle" systems.
 It is the equivalent of collaborative authoring of documents by emailing word processor files, or software version control by having a backup/ directory containing numbered/dated zip archives.
 This leads to a "culture of fear" wherein people are afraid to try to fix known problems for fear of "making things worse", and every roll out of of a new api or set of features becomes a dreaded nightmare.